testground/testground/docs/ROADMAP.md

 We have a format to spec out Test Plans and we've spec'ed out at least 10 Test Plans.
 These 10 Test Plans should directly contribute to increase the degree of confidence when shipping a go-ipfs Release

-#### TestGround can levarage the Cloud to run its tests
+#### Testground can levarage the Cloud to run its tests

-- TestGround can run on Cloud Infrastructure as well as in local envinronment
+- Testground can run on Cloud Infrastructure as well as in local envinronment
 - A dashboard exists to visualize the result of the tests

-#### TestGround can simulate network conditions
+#### Testground can simulate network conditions

 For example:
 - bottlenecks (networks with different bandwidth)